rasterio/rasterio/docs/datasets.rst

       File "<stdin>", line 1, in <module>
     ValueError: I/O operation on closed file

-As Python ``file`` objects can, Rasterio datasets can be managers of a ``with`` statement's context and can be accessed concurrently by one or more dataset objects.
+As Python ``file`` objects can, Rasterio datasets can manage the entry into and exit from runtime contexts created using a ``with`` statement.

 .. code-block:: pycon